ProbablePrime/interactive-keyboard/README.md

 5. Unzip it.
 6. Open a terminal/cmd in its folder
 7. Enter npm install.
 This will install project dependancies
 8. Choose a keyboard handler, I reccomend robotjs.
+There are other easier to install handlers described in the Handlers section below.
 9. Install your handler with `npm install robotjs`
 10. Write a config file in config/ called <YOUR GAME>.json example `config/pokemon.json` follow the sample one for a guide.
 A video is coming soon.
 11. Start your chosen game, Open a cmd/terminal in the folder you donwnloaded.